SainsburyWellcomeCentre/rc2_matlab/docs/source/usage-guides/rc2-main.rst

 Rollercoaster Description
 -------------------------

-The code is for controlling the "rollercoaster" setup with two independent rotatory stages (referred to as **RC2DoubleRotation**).
 This is a branch of RC2 software.
-All changes are made in a newly created user folder ``<top_directory>\rc\user\yyao_DoubleRotation``.
-The code cooperates with visual stimuli code on another computer via Ethernet connection to drive the setup.
+The code is for controlling the "rollercoaster" setup with two independent rotatory stages and a visual stimuli system (referred to as **RC2DoubleRotation**).
+The code in folder ``<top_directory>\rc`` in conjunction with that in folder ``<top_directory>\visual_stimuli`` to control the stages and visual stimuli respectively.
+To drive the setup, run RC2 as user 'yyao_DoubleRotation'.

 Hardware
 --------